Nanoscale imaging of reduced forward bias at V-defects in green-emitting nitride LEDs: Abstract

 \section{Abstract}

-Record wall-plug efficiencies in long-wavelength, nitride light-emitting diodes (LEDs) have recently been achieved in devices containing high V-pit densities.
-Numerical modeling suggests this may be due to improved electrical efficiencies (EE).
-In order to test this proposition, a novel scanning tunneling luminescence microscope (STLM) is used to map the local optoelectronic properties of commercial, green-emitting LED heterostructures around V-pits with nanoscale spatial resolution.
-Using the STLM tip as the hole injector, injection at the lips of V-pits is found to be drastically different from injection on the heterostructure's c-plane.
-A $\approx$ 3-fold improvement in internal quantum efficiency near V-pits is observed at low injection, and at higher injection a $\approx$ 1.2 V reduction in the forward bias unambiguously confirms the EE hypothesis for hole injection.
+Record wall-plug efficiencies in long-wavelength, III-nitride light-emitting diodes (LEDs) have recently been achieved through improvements in electrical efficiency in devices containing V-defects.
+Numerical modeling suggests this may be due to reduced barrier heights for charge injection in thinned, low-Indium quantum wells parallel to semi-polar V-defect facets.
+To test this proposition, the tip of a scanning tunneling luminescence microscope is used as a local hole injector to map the optoelectronic properties of commercial, green-emitting LED heterostructures around V-defects with nanoscale spatial resolution.
+A 1 V reduction in the forward bias necessary for current injection at V-defect rims is observed.
+This, combined with the observation of small ($\approx$ 10 meV) blue shifts in the locally emitted electroluminescence, unambiguously confirms the charge injection mechanism.